 The Feeling functions also relate to the development of various tastes.
 Tastes are qualitative preferences—likes and dislikes.
 This is another reason Feeling types are drawn to exploring arts and culture, providing them with plenty of raw material to engage their Feeling function.
 Working with people and animals can be stimulating for similar reasons.

-Extraverted Feeling (Fe) is the dominant function of the ENFJ and ESFJ types and is considered an extraverted Judging function.
+Extraverted Feeling (Fe) is the dominant function of the ENFJ and ESFJ types and the auxiliary for INFJ and ISFJ types.
+Like Extraverted Thinking, Fe is considered an extraverted Judging function.
 Whereas the extraverted Perceiving functions (e.g., Ne) express things in an open-ended fashion (e.g., “What do you think about…?” or “I wonder if …”), the extraverted Judging functions typically utilize declarative statements (e.g., “I feel…” or “I don’t like…”).
 Such differences are also conveyed through expressional tone.
-When J-types (especially EJs) ask questions, their tone may cause one to question their sincerity, since J-types are less comfortable with and typically do not display an attitude of outer receptiveness.
-The same is true for P-types (especially IPs) making declarative statements.
+Consequently, on occasions where J-types (especially EJs) feel it necessary to ask questions, their tone may seem insincere because their natural aura is one of decisiveness (J) rather than receptivity (P).

 Extraverted Feeling (Fe) vs. Extraverted Thinking (Te)

 While the content of an Extraverted Feeling expression need not be emotional, there is a discernible difference in its packaging compared to that of Extraverted Thinking (Te).
-Te comes across as rather dry, lifeless, and monotonal.
+Te comes across as rather dry and monotonal.
 It is often devoid of significant fluctuations in volume or expressions of feeling.
-Te is unconcerned with connecting on a feeling level with others.
-Its purpose is to relay information in a literal and explicit fashion.
-Because of Te’s relative lack of expressiveness, it can be more difficult to read the emotions of non-Fe types.
+Since its purpose is to relay factual information in a literal and explicit fashion, it is largely unconcerned about connecting with others on a feeling level.
+Because of Te’s lack of expressiveness, it can be difficult to read the emotions of Te users (i.e., TJs).

 In contrast to Te, Extraverted Feelers (i.e., FJ types), are more apt to wear their emotions on their sleeves; one rarely needs to guess about what FJs are feeling.
 Even if they don’t come out and say it right away, their feelings are typically discernible through their mannerisms and facial expressions.